Quit The Rat Race!

 1 - Practice receiving.
 When someone gives you a compliment, say "thank you".
 Don't return the compliment, just receive it, accept it and be grateful for it.

 2 - ANY money you find or receive should be enthusiastically celebrated.
 Scream out, "I'm a money magnet.
 Thank you, thank you, thank you!"
-This goes for any money that comes into your life, whether you find it on the ground, receive a paycheck, money you get as gifts, money you get from the government.
+This goes for any money that comes into your life, whether you find it on the ground, receive a paycheck, money you get as gifts, the money you get from the government.

 3- Pamper yourself at least once a month.
 Do something special to nurture yourself and your spirit.
 Get a massage, a manicure, a pedicure, take yourself to an extravagant lunch or dinner, rent a boat or a weekend cottage.
 Do things that will make you feel rich and deserving.